SUSPENSION AND STEERING IN ENGLEWOOD AND DENVER

 - the steering wheel does not return to its center position

 Did You Know?

 Power steering is actually more like 'power assisted steering'.It allows the operator to steer manually when the engine is not running or if there is some kind of system failure.
 More than 90% of vehicle's currently being manufactured have power steering because the demand for this feature is so high.

 What Should I Do?

-If you notice any of the above problems, bring your vehicle into K-Motion where our expert technicians will inspect your suspension and steering to assure that all of the components are intact.
+If you notice any of the above problems, bring your vehicle into K-Motion in Englewood, Colorado where our expert technicians will inspect your suspension and steering to assure that all of the components are intact.
 Locating a suspension or steering or problem early can save you from a financial headache later on.
 Many of the parts for these systems work together, so it is vital for them all to be in the same condition or you could damage good parts with worn out ones.
-We have been expertly serving Englewood and South Denver for 25 years so you can be sure at K-Motion we have your cars steering and suspension covered.
+We have been expertly serving Englewood, Denver, Littleton, and Sheridan for 25 years so you can be sure at K-Motion we have your cars steering and suspension covered.